Masking and PPE

 Access French masking posters for your office door and exam rooms.

-The following guidance on the use of PPE is from Public Health Ontario.
+Public Health Ontario provides guidance on the use of PPE in their Best Practices for the Prevention of Acute Respiratory Infection Transmission in All Health Care Settings document.
 Individual institutions may also have their own PPE policies above and beyond those recommended here (such as universal masking).

 PHO PPE recommendations